1 - 5 Years

-The nationally recognized Council on Linkages Between Academia and Public Health Practice (Council on Linkages) developed Core Public Health Competencies which represent the essential knowledge and skills needed in public health practice, education and research.
-The JCPH MPH program adopted these competencies to guide curriculum development and assess student learning.
-Every course in the program links these competencies to graded assignments allowing students to track their progress.
+The Council on Education for Public Health has identified the essential knowledge and skills needed in public health practice, education and research.
+The JCPH MPH program uses these competencies to guide curriculum development and assess student learning.
+Every course in the program links these competencies to graded assignments allowing faculty and students to track progress.
 LEARN MORE

 - Recent college graduates with majors in natural or social sciences, including pre-med or other pre-professional students seeking an educational experience during their gap or glide year

 - Not-so-recent college graduates with relevant work experience wishing to enhance their health-related career or make a career change

 - Students currently enrolled in a professional program (medicine, law, pharmacy, social work) who wish to earn an additional degree in public health as part of a dual degree program

 - Health or related professionals working in government, community health organizations, healthcare settings, health insurance companies, the pharmaceutical industry and academic institutions